docker/docs/docker-for-mac/index.md

 > **Tip**: File sharing is required for volume mounting if the project lives
 > outside of the `/Users` directory.
 In that case, share the drive where the
 > Dockerfile and volume are located.
-Otherwise, you will get file not found or
+Otherwise, you get `file not found `or
-> cannot start service errors at runtime.
+> `cannot start service errors at runtime`.
 (See also
 > [Volume mounting requires file sharing for any project directories outside of `/Users`](troubleshoot.md#volume-mounting-requires-file-sharing-for-any-project-directories-outside-of-users).)